codam-coding-college/chess-hackathon/readme.md

 allowed.
 This includes "standard libraries" which are included in some programming languages.
 See the GitHub page for more info

-\*=There are some libraries (like parsing FENs etc.) that you'll be allowed to use, please see the GitHub page for more info.
+\*=There are some libraries (like standard libraries, libraries for parsing FENs, etc.) that you'll be allowed to use, please see the GitHub page for more info.